-Thongsuk 13 is a new Thai horror movie created by some of the warped minds responsible for one of my favorite Thai movies ‘SARS Wars‘.
+Thongsook 13 (aka Long Weekend) is a new Thai horror movie created by some of the delightfully warped minds responsible for one of my favorite Thai movies ‘SARS Wars‘.

-In Thongsuk 13, a group of teenage friends head to an isolated island but decide not to take a boy called Thongsuk with them.
-He’s a little odd, not very popular, tends to have epileptic-style fits and they don’t want him included in the group.
+In Thongsook 13, a group of teenage friends head to an isolated island but decide not to take a boy called Thongsook with them.
+He is a little odd, not very popular, tends to have epileptic-style fits and they don’t want him included in the group.

-Needless to say, Thongsuk ends up on the island, which would be fine and dandy if he didn’t turn out to be a conduit for the ghosts that haunt it.
+Needless to say, Thongsook ends up on the island anyway, which would have been fine and dandy if he didn’t turn out to be a conduit for the ghosts that haunt it.

 Throw in a certain night of the year when the ghosts are at their strongest, which of course would be the night the teens are there, and we suddenly start wishing the group was bigger as they begin getting killed off one by one.

-Thongsuk 13 is still showing at most Bangkok theaters, Just be sure to pay for a ticket at the theater at whichever movie cineplex you go to that’s showing Thongsuk 13 with English subtitles — if you don’t understand Thai very well, that is.
+Thongsook 13 is still showing at most Bangkok theaters, Just be sure to pay for a ticket at the theater at whichever movie cineplex you go to that is showing Thongsook 13 with English subtitles — if you don’t understand Thai very well, that is.

-Meanwhile, watch the official Thongsuk 13 video trailer, and then tell me that’s not scary.
+Meanwhile, watch the official Thongsook 13 video trailer below, and then tell me that is not crazy scary.

 Thongsook 13 stars Chinnawut Intarakusin, Cheeranat Yusanon, Acharanat Ariyaritwikol, Busarin Yokpraipan, Gitlapat Garasutraiwan, and Sean Jindachot and was directed by Taweewat Wantha.